 The service is read-heavy.

 There are no relationships between each record, except for storing which user created the short link.

-We need one table for storing information about the URL mappings and another database for the user’s data who created the short links.
+We’ll now consider database schemas.
+We need a table for storing information on URL mappings as well as a database for data on users who created short links.

-Using base64 encoding, an 8 letters long key would result in 64^8 = ~281 trillion possible strings
+Using base64 encoding, an eight-character key would result in 64^8 = ~281 trillion possible strings

 There are some potential obstacles when taking this approach: